carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ![Amsterdam true color overview](../fig/E06-04-overview-plot-true-color.png)

-Note that the `DataArray.plot.imshow()` function make pre-assumptions on the RGB channels.
-It does not work directly on the multi-band data.
+Note that the `DataArray.plot.imshow()` function makes assumptions about the shape of the input DataArray, that since it has three channels, the correct colormap for these channels is RGB.
+It does not work directly on image arrays with more than 3 channels.
+One can replace one of the RGB channels with another band, to make a false-color image.

 > ## Exercise: set the plotting aspect ratio
 > As seen in the figure above, the true-color image is stretched.
 Let's visualize it with the right aspect ratio.
 You can use the [documentation](https://xarray.pydata.org/en/stable/generated/xarray.DataArray.plot.imshow.html) of `DataArray.plot.imshow()`.